The European Union

 DECLARATIONS OF CONFORMITY

 Every product must be accompanied by a Declaration of Conformity.
-This legal document should follow a common format and must include the manufacturer’s name, trademark and contact information, along with a list of the directives and standards used in the assessment of the product and information on any Notified Body(ies) involved in the conformity assessment of the product.
+This legal document should follow a common format and include the manufacturer’s name, trademark and contact information, along with a list of the directives and standards used in the assessment of the product and information on any Notified Body(ies) involved in the conformity assessment of the product.
 Each Directive will lay out the requirements for marking and for the content of the Declaration in the Annexes to the Directive.

-If you need to understand Declarations more deeply, read this article on our blog.
+To understand Declarations more deeply, read this article on our blog.